coreinfrastructure/best-practices-badge/criteria.md

 specifically defining them, are inspired by a variety of sources.
 See the separate "[background](./background.md)" page for more information.

+This version of the criteria is *NOT* endorsed by anyone;
+we are releasing this very early version so that we can get feedback.
 We expect that these practices and their detailed criteria will be updated, even after badges are released.
 Thus, criteria (and badges) probably will have a year identifier